dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.9.0 =
+- Add: Notifications can now be sent either as emails or as BuddyPress private messages (or both).
+- Fix: When upgrading database sche,a, suppress logging of some errors  that are to be expected.

 = 2.8.2 =
 - Fix: Bug introduced in 2.8.1 where deposits could be duplicated in some situations.